 Andy Sealy

-Andy Sealy was diagnosed with stage 4 breast cancer in 2017.
-Since then, she has been focused on living her life fully and has been advocating for medical aid in dying in her home state of Pennsylvania.
+After Andy Sealy (1980-2024) was diagnosed with stage 4 breast cancer in 2017, she focused on living her life fully, vigorously advocating for metastatic breast cancer awareness and the option of medical aid in dying in her home state of Pennsylvania.

 “Going out peacefully would be such a gift.
 Until you have someone in a situation that directly affects you, you may not be able to see this as a viable option, as clearly as I do.”